microsoft/pxt-arcade/docs/skillmap/clicker-themed/clickert2.md

 ## Step 2

-First, play your game in the **simulator** to remember how it works.
+🕹️ First, play your game in the **simulator** to remember how it works 🕹️

 ---